-6. Discussion and possible action to recommend approval of a proposed update to the SEAGO Classification Plan
+5. Discussion and possible action to recommend approval of a proposed update to the SEAGO Classification Plan

-Randy explained the importance of upward mobility for employees in any organization so that they have a path to professional growth and don't have to find opportunities outside of the organization.
-He explained that SEAGO has grown a substantial GIS library thanks to our current technical services and GIS coordinator, John Merideth.
-Randy explained that John has surpassed the level of technician/coordinator with the skills, experience and knowledge he has gained and utilized.
-In the SEAGO Strategic Plan, Goal #1 for all the programs is to identify, provide and enhance services and resources to address the sustainability of our communities and constituents.
+Randy Heiss explained that upward mobility in organizations is important; especially for retention.
+If there isn't an upward path for your employees, you experience outward mobility, where the employees leave.
+He explained that several years ago, the Strategic Plan authorized a GIS program and it continues to evolve.
+Along with that, the skills, experience and knowledge continue to grow and John Merideth has surpassed the level of technician/coordinator.
+In our new Strategic Plan, Goal #1 for all the plans is to identify, provide and enhance services and resources to address the sustainability of our communities and constituents.
 With GIS interwoven in just about every aspect of government, the GIS program enhances services to our members who do not possess that capacity internally, and provides opportunities for increased data sharing and coordination with those who do.
-For these reasons, Randy requested approval of the Classification Plan update.
+For these reasons, Randy requested approval of the Classification Plan Update.

-Mayor Montoya made a motion to approve the proposed Classification Plan Update as presented by staff.
+Dan Coxworth made a motion to recommend approval of the proposed Classification Plan Update to the Executive Board as presented by staff.